MSingerLab/COMETSC/docs/source/quickstart.rst

 Now, run COMET on your data.
 Give the files of your data as the first three arguments and your desired output directory as your second argument.

-In this Beta stage of COMET's development, your data must be formatted into three files in your input directory: 'markers.txt', 'cluster.txt', and 'tsne.txt'.
-See the :doc:`Manual<manual>` for more information.
+Your data must be formatted into three files in your input directory: 'markers.txt', 'cluster.txt', and 'vis.txt'.
+See the :doc:`Manual<usage>` for more information.

 In this example, we have our data located in the current directory. ``output/`` is the directory where COMET's output will be stored.